Resources for OCIA

 Finally, since the OCIA process takes place within a parish community, the prayers from this community are essential for the journey.
 Moreover, the prayers of the universal Church are with each candidate, providing spiritual support for the journey and connection to the Church community.

 There is no time frame rather the person who desires to enter into the Church is on a spiritual journey.
-“The initiation of catechumens is a gradual process that takes place within the community of the faithful.”
-(RCIA # 4) How long that journey takes really is dependent on different factors.
+“The initiation of catechumens takes place step by step in the midst of the community of the faithful” (OCIA.
+4).
+How long that journey takes really is dependent on different factors.
 The model of this process should not be a school year: they begin in September and “graduate” at the Easter Vigil.
-This is not about adult education.
-This process is about committing one’s life to Christ.
+This is not about adult education but about committing one’s life to Christ.
 It is about conversion to Christ and a life that becomes centered in Christ.
 Therefore, it is important to recognize that each journey is unique and each person must be treated as an individual.
 That could mean that one person is ready to commit to Christ in a year while another needs two, three or more years to be fully open to that commitment.

-The short answer is the whole Church.
-Remember the person is entering into a community of faith.
-They are to be made part of the Body of Christ.
-Therefore, this is not a process that is intended for simply the priest or a small team working with the person.
-The real vision is that the whole parish as representing the Church is there to journey in faith with those seeking to know Christ.
-“By joining the catechumen in reflecting on the value of the paschal mystery and by renewing their own conversion, the faithful provide an example that will help the catechumens to obey the Holy Spirit more generously.”
-(RCIA # 4) Furthermore, “In various circumstances of daily life, even as an apostolate, all followers of Christ have an obligation of spreading the faith according to their abilities.
-Hence, the entire community must help the candidates throughout the process of initiation.”
-(RCIA #9) Thus, it is essential, for the process to be truly effective, that the whole parish play some role in the formation of those who seek to come to know Christ through His Church.
+The whole Church.
+The person is entering into a community of faith; they are to be made part of the Body of Christ.
+Therefore, this is not a process that is intended only for the priest or a small team working with the person.
+The vision is for the whole parish, as representing the Church, to journey in faith with those seeking to know Christ, “reflecting upon the value of the Paschal Mystery and renewing their own conversion, lead them by their own example to obey the Holy Spirit more generously” (OCIA, 4).
+Thus, it is essential, for the process to be truly effective, that the whole parish play some role in the formation of those who seek to come to know Christ through his Church.
 Some people will have a greater role than others but those roles should never preclude the whole of the parish at some level being actively involved through prayer and other ways of supporting those who seek to be Catholic.

 There are various ministries, offices and roles that exist for helping those who are on the journey of conversion to Christ.

 Priest, OCIA Director, and OCIA Team must work together first to help the community to recognize its role in the formation of new Christians.
-Thus, there is preparation work that must be done before the process begins.
+There is preparation work that must be done before the process begins.
 It might even be necessary to create more than one team that will work with particular people as they begin and make the journey of faith.
 Each individual must understand their personal role in this process and how they are called to fulfill it.
-Also important is the creation of a plan for how people will make the journey.
+It is important to create a plan for how people will make the journey.
 It is too easy to fall into the education only model, which is not desired by the Church.
 Rather it is necessary to create a process that truly addresses the whole person and their relationship with God, Christ and the Church.
 Remember this is about a process of conversion of the whole person and not simply about learning about the faith.

 Inquirers are those who have not been baptized and desire to know more about Christ and the Church